 She welcomed me into the Bed & Breakfast first showing me into the breakfast and lounge rooms downstairs.
 Then takes me up the stairs to my room at the end of the house.

 My room is a single overlooking the courtyard.
-The floral decoration fits perfectly with the accommodation and it feels warm and cosy.
-There’s a tea tray and a jar of biscuits, always a bonus.
+The floral decoration fits perfectly with the style of the accommodation and it feels warm and cosy.
+There are a tea tray and a jar of biscuits, always a bonus.
 I love my tea as you already know!

 On the desk, there’s information pack and a hairdryer hiding in the drawers.

 The breakfast is served off the main room.
 Again the attention to detail is stunning, with the original decorative doors and large windows overlooking the garden.
 It’s a shame on my first morning that all I could see was a lot of fog.
 But I won’t blame Justine for that!

 The B&B was full, with four ladies staying in the other rooms.
 They have breakfast slightly earlier than me at one table, which means I have a table all to myself.
 Justine serves me a cafeteria coffee then I help myself to the continental options on the breakfast cabinet.

 For the tea lovers who are reading, there’s a great choice of every possible tea you could want in a little basket.

 Day one I opted for the full English breakfast and day two, I remembered to ask for poached eggs.
 I prefer them to fried!
 But still a lovely breakfast and a great start for a day’s hiking in Dartmoor National Park.

 Overall thoughts at Tor Royal Bed & Breakfast

 Justine was very welcoming and friendly.
 Plus, did I mention the very cute and fluffy cat who was more than happy for me to fuss.
 I lost my cat, Monty at the end of last year so it was nice to have some cat cuddles :).